February 2021 // By Matthew Owen

 Toward the end of the previous century, the neuroscience of consciousness set its roots and sprouted.
 Within a materialist milieu that reduces the mind to matter, it seemed sensible to search for the neural correlates of consciousness and a way to measure consciousness.
 However, materialism is waning, and versions of dualism are being revitalized.
 This could be seen as a threat to consciousness science aimed at measuring the conscious mind.
 Contrary to this concern, in Measuring the Immeasurable Mind, Matthew Owen argues that measuring consciousness, with its corresponding medical benefits, is not ruled out by consciousness being irreducible and nonphysical.
 Owen proposes the Mind-Body Powers model of neural correlates of consciousness, which is informed by Aristotle’s understanding of causation and a dualist view of human nature inspired by Thomas Aquinas, who often followed Aristotle.
 In addition to explaining why there are neural correlates of consciousness, the model provides a philosophical foundation for empirically detecting and quantifying irreducible consciousness.
 Consequently, materialists and dualists can co-labor on one of the most practically pressing issues in consciousness research.
 En-route to making his case that measuring the “immeasurable” mind is metaphysically possible, Owen rebuts longstanding objections to dualism such as the idea that a nonphysical mind could not cause physical, bodily effects.
 With scholarly precision and readable clarity, an oft forgotten yet richly developed historical vantage point is applied to contemporary cognitive neuroscience.

 “Matthew Owen’s new book is fresh, bold, stimulating!
 It makes us rethink issues in contemporary neuroscience and in the history of philosophy alike, defamiliarized and thus put in a new light by the way the author makes them interact in this splendid book.
 Even those who might find themselves in disagreement with the methodology and/or the research results, will be stimulated by the arguments Owen puts forward and will want to engage in trying to find objections and counterarguments.
-This is a book that takes the reader through untrodden paths, in a trailblazing way.” – Anna Marmodoro, PhD (Chair of Metaphysics and Professor of Philosophy, Durham University; Affiliate Faculty Member, University of Oxford)
+This is a book that takes the reader through untrodden paths in a trailblazing way.” – Anna Marmodoro, Durham University

 Feature image credit: Brain wireframe by Jezper via Adobe Stock.